loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 > Note: You can find these contracts in the `./truffle/contracts` directory.

-Now that we know how our ERC20 smart contracts look like, it is time to generate a Loom private key by running:
+Now that we know how our ERC20 smart contracts look like, it is time to generate a Loom private key:

 ```bash
 npm run gen:loom-key
 ```

-This will create a new private key and save it to `./truffle/loom_private_key`.
+The above command will create a new private key and save it to the `./truffle/loom_private_key` file.

-We're now ready to deploy our smart contract to Loom TestNet.
+At this point, you're ready to deploy the smart contract to Loom TestNet.
 This is as simple as:

 ```bash